steven-tk/Asteroids/README.md

 ---

-Controls:
+## How to play

+### Install

+Install mise if you don't have it.
+Use `mise run` & confirm with enter to start.

+Should to download the correct pygame, python & uv version on first start.

+### Controls

 - W/A/S/D to move
 - SPACE to shoot
 - P to pause/unpause

+### Other

-Main.py has a few things you can turn on/off via boolean (e.g asteroid bouncing, invulnerability, ..).
+Main.py has a few things you can turn on/off via boolean (e.g asteroid bouncing, invulnerability, ...).

+If you want a custom Player name for your scores: change it in constants.py (for now).

+---

 ## Changelog